Ragtime (musical): Act one

-Act Two
+Act two

-The Little Boy wakes up screaming from a nightmare in which Harry Houdini attempts a daring escape after being locked in a dynamite-laden box by Will Conklin ("Harry Houdini, Master Escapist").
+Edgar wakes up screaming from a nightmare in which Houdini attempts a daring escape after being locked in a dynamite-laden box by Willie Conklin ("Harry Houdini, Master Escapist").
 This dream proves prophetic: news arrives that a volunteer firehouse has been bombed.
-Coalhouse has vowed to get justice on his own terms (“Coalhouse's Soliloquy”) and now terrorizes New Rochelle while demanding his car be restored to him and that Will Conklin be delivered to him.
-Booker T. Washington condemns Coalhouse's actions (“Coalhouse Demands”).
+Coalhouse has vowed to get justice on his own terms (“Coalhouse's Soliloquy”) and now terrorizes New Rochelle while demanding his car be restored to him and that Conklin be delivered to him.
+Washington condemns Coalhouse's actions (“Coalhouse Demands”).
 In the chaos, Mother retains custody of Sarah and Coalhouse's baby.
 Father blames her for bringing this turmoil into their lives, but Younger Brother lambastes him for his blindness and storms out of the house.
 Mother grows increasingly offended by her husband's ignorant outlook.
 Father, to distract Edgar from the unrest, takes his son to a baseball game, but feels alienated from the raucous, working-class crowd, and begins to realize that his genteel way of life is passing (“What a Game”).
 Coalhouse's campaign continues (“Fire in the City”), and so Father decides to temporarily move the family to Atlantic City.

-In Atlantic City, Evelyn Nesbit's career is on the downslide and Harry Houdini has become intrigued by the supernatural and the afterlife following the death of his mother (“Atlantic City”).
+In Atlantic City, Evelyn's career is on the downslide and Houdini has become intrigued by the supernatural and the afterlife following the death of his mother (“Atlantic City”).
 Edgar cryptically shouts "Warn the Duke!" to Houdini.
 Mother encounters Tateh again, not recognizing him from their brief meeting months ago; now a wealthy filmmaker, he has re-invented himself as "the Baron Ashkenazy" and is directing a silent movie in Atlantic City (“Buffalo Nickel Photoplay, Inc.”).
-Edgar and the Little Girl soon become fast friends, prompting Mother and Tateh to become friends as well; eventually, Tateh reveals who he is, and they grow even closer (“Our Children”).
+Edgar and Little Girl soon become fast friends, prompting Mother and Tateh to become friends as well; eventually, Tateh reveals who he is, and they grow even closer (“Our Children”).